Breaking Mechanical Holography in Combinatorial Metamaterials: Mechanical Compatibility

 We will test for compatibility locally.
 Namely, for each lattice, we will consider all the minimal loops within it.
 In 2D, a minimal loop is a loop containing the blocks surrounding a vertex in the lattice, and in 3D it contains the blocks surrounding an edge in the lattice.
-Any larger loop in the lattice may be constructed as a combination of such minimal loops, and therefore, if all the minimal loops are compatible, so is any other loop, too.
+Any larger loop in the lattice may be constructed as a combination of such minimal loops, and therefore, if all the minimal loops are compatible, so is any other loop, too. \rs{More precisely, let us emphasize that in this paper we only consider metamaterials enclosed in simply connected regions; in those cases, in the sense of mod $2$ chains, any loop can indeed be written as a sum of elementary loops.
+Furthermore, if we associate $0$ to compatible loops and $1$ to incompatible ones, we obtain a mod $2$ valued mapping that is additive on all loops.}

 Figure~\ref{fig:compatibility} demonstrates mechanical compatibility for a minimal loop in the square lattice, which includes four building blocks around a vertex in the lattice.
 Here, we use Block~S3 to show that certain orientations of the blocks give a compatible structure, while other orientations lead to frustration.
 In compatible metamaterials, all loops are compatible.
 If a minimal loop in 2D is frustrated, we can identify the vertex that this loop encircles as a mechanical defect in the lattice.
 In 3D, minimal loops encircle edges in the lattice, and these edges will be the basic objects that are either compatible or frustrated.
 In this paper we will focus on compatible metamaterials, while in an accompanying paper we discuss frustrated situations with defects within the lattice~\cite{defects_paper}.